 The material will be nominated or specified from a fabric mill so again they will perform for the athlete but also hit the agreed target cost and quality.

 Prints, appliques, films, transfers and embroideries will also be specified with scale diagrams and measurement to make sure there aren’t any distortion or quality issues with the application of the branding and prints.

 The quality of prints also needs to be determined based on the fabrics they will be applied to and the colours of all components, materials and trims will also need to be specified.

 It’s really no different to an architect specifying the size of rooms, walls, windows and doors and then specifying where to purchase these from or how to manufacture them so that the end product represents the vision but also hits the quality and price stipulated at the start of the brief.

-If you don’t have technical CAD designs or a tech pack, you can guarantee the factory will need to interpret your vision and it will take much longer and cost a lot more to get to a position you will be happy to go into production.
+If you don’t have technical computer aided designs or a tech pack, you can guarantee the factory will need to interpret your sportswear design and it will take much longer and cost a lot more to get to a position you will be happy to go into production.
 The factory will no doubt need to create a BOM and tech pack for the production line to follow and will calculate the cost to do this into the finished product.

 It’s therefore imperative you have these completed before you start to talk to any sportswear factory and ideally the designer would create both the original design, tech pack and BOM and then source and manage the samples and production.

-At Blue Associates Sportswear we manage the whole process from initial concept with discuss with our clients through the design, tech packs, BOM, sampling and production to guarantee the vision is never diluted and the final product hits the agreed target price and is produced to the quality and performance required.
+Here at Blue Associates Sportswear, we manage the whole process from the initial concept, with our clients through to the design, tech packs, BOM, sampling and production to guarantee that your sportswear vision is never diluted and the final product hits the agreed target price and is produced to the quality and performance required.

 Contact us now to discuss your project.